2004pp/conflicts/file1.md

 hello coders.
-You task u to learn python and develop a mini project and submit it by monday
+You task u to learn python and develop a mini project and submit it by monday evening